Aavirash/r1-digital-painting-app/README.md

 - `PluginMessageHandler` to send messages to the R1 system
 - Base64 encoding for image data transmission
 - ImgBB API for image hosting (API key: 1a2fc605085e16887ec98e57fce39914)
+- Direct programmatic API calls (no LLM involvement in the upload process)

 ## Files